 While H.R.
-3178 was never passed by the Senate and did not become law, educational reforms regarding higher education and student consumer transparency will likely continue.
+3178 was never passed by the Senate and did not become law, higher education reforms and an emphasis on transparency and financial value for the degree or certificate earned remain among the Department of Education's priorities.

-THE LINK BETWEEN ETHICS AND RISK MANAGEMENT
+5. THE LINK BETWEEN ETHICS AND RISK MANAGEMENT